King Tai Wu — Remarkable Monarch Inspired by Supernatural Power

 Delightfully, those two unusual trees withered very soon after he became a good king.

-Consequently, in the following 75 years of him wearing the crown, Tai Wu was always diligent and caring.
-Agriculture, handicrafts and culture all dramatically developed within his ruling period.
+During the following 75 years of him wearing the crown, King Tai Wu was always diligent and caring.
+Agriculture, handicrafts, and culture were all well-developed under his reign.

-Consequently, the kingdom experienced many chaos and nearly all the vassal states stopped paying tribute to the royal family.
+Consequently, the kingdom experienced much chaos, and nearly all the vassal states stopped paying tribute to the royal family.